 Today I am going to contribute my grain of sand to this great hospital and its great professionals.
 My eternal gratitude to Dr. Sebastián Garfias and Dr. Pedro Llinas who have operated on me for my herniated disc by arthroscopy, they have taken away the pain and I am phenomenal, great work from the neurosurgery team, magnificent professionals.
 They are close, friendly, listen to you, explain you, advise you and make everything very easy for you.
 The same I have to say about the anesthesia team, great work and follow-up, you are very good professionals with a lot of empathy.
 I felt very accompanied, very calm, despite the pain and nervousness.
 Everyone with the mask, but with a smile in their eyes.
 I don't want to forget, not even the entire nursing team on the 2nd floor.
 Thank you very much for the treatment received and for the love that you put in doing things, despite being admitted, it has been a pleasure to be there, you are a wonderful team of professionals.
 I also want to thank the patient care girls, who have come to be interested in me on a daily basis, in case I needed anything.
 Many years ago I had a bad experience with this hospital and had not returned.
 Today I recommend it 100%.
 And I will continue in the hands of its professionals.

-Medical Advantage Barcelona, can be found in Carrer del Dr Roux, Barcelona, Spain and offers its patients Heart Valve Replacement procedures as well as 22 other procedures, across 6 different procedure categories.
-At present, there is no pricing information for Heart Valve Replacement procedures at Medical Advantage Barcelona.
-The pricing information is quite specialised, so it's only available on request, and the average price is around $30,164.
-A small team of medical professionals undertake all procedures at the Hospital, with 3 in total, and Medical Advantage Barcelona is not accredited by any recognised accreditations institutions.
+Medical Advantage Barcelona, located in Carrer del Dr Roux, Barcelona, Spain offers patients Heart Valve Replacement procedures among its total of 22 available procedures, across 6 different specialties.
+Currently, there's no pricing information for Heart Valve Replacement procedures at Medical Advantage Barcelona, as all prices are available on request only, whilst the national average price is approximately $30,164.
+All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?